 And then we were relaxed and finally we are leaving the city and moving towards mountains.

-Kandaghat - Our first checkpoint of the trip
+Kandaghat - Our first checkpoint of the road trip

 Bus from Chandigarh took us to Kandaghat and took us around 3 hrs.
 Kandaghat is a small town in Solan district of Himachal Pradesh.
 Shimla is around 30 km from Kandaghat and from here you can also take a turn towards Chail.
 While going toward Kandaghat we decided to go to Chail and from there go to Banjar.